 The average time for women's periods to stop in the UK is at the age of 51.
 However, there is quite a wide range.
 If periods stop before the age of 40, this is very early and is said to be premature menopause.
-Periods stop and there are usually other symptoms of menopause such as hot flushes.
+If periods stop between 40 and 45 years of age, it is called early menopause.
+At the menopause, periods stop and there are usually other symptoms of menopause such as hot flushes.

 Medicines and medical treatment

 As discussed above, a number of contraceptive treatments can stop you having periods.
 Other medicines can affect periods too.
 Examples are some medicines for schizophrenia (antipsychotic medicines), an anti-sickness medicine called metoclopramide and strong painkillers called opiates.

 A number of operations may result in absent periods.
 For example, after a hysterectomy you will not have periods.
 A hysterectomy is an operation where the womb is removed.
 As the blood during a period comes from the womb, you will never have periods again afterwards.
 Another operation (called endometrial ablation), which is sometimes done for heavy periods, also causes periods to stop.
 In this operation the lining of the womb is removed.
 This is not usually permanent and periods start again in time.

 When you have been on the combined oral contraceptive (COC) pill or an injection form of contraception, it can take a while for your periods to restart once you stop the contraception.
 It can take a few months for your body's own cycle to restart and it can take several months before you have a period.